What Software Do Proofreaders Use?

 For more information, please see my article “PerfectIt Review (Pros, Cons, Cost, Uses, and FAQ).”

-Finally, I penned a post comparing Grammarly and PerfectIt if you’re unsure which of these tools would make the most sense for you.
+Finally, I penned a post comparing Grammarly and PerfectIt if you’re unsure which tool would make the most sense for you.

-I hope this article has familiarized you with the software proofreaders use.
+I hope this article has helped you better understand the software proofreaders use.

-If you’re interested in becoming a professional proofreader and want to find a well-respected training course, please check out this article on Om Proofreading that discusses online proofreading courses
+If you’re interested in becoming a proofreader and want to find a well-respected training program, please check out Om Proofreading’s article that discusses online proofreading courses.

 Best wishes to you!